What We Do

 The Cetacean Assessment and Ecology Program

 The Cetacean Assessment and Ecology Program is responsible for conducting studies to assess the status of whales in Alaskan waters.
-Our recent studies have focused on North Pacific right, bowhead, gray, humpback, beluga and killer whales, and Dall’s, and harbor porpoise.
-Past studies have looked at blue, fin, sei, minke, sperm, and beaked whales, and the Pacific white-sided dolphin.
+Our recent studies have focused on North Pacific right, bowhead, gray, humpback, beluga whales, and Dall’s, and harbor porpoise.
+Past studies have looked at killer, blue, fin, sei, minke, sperm, and beaked whales, and the Pacific white-sided dolphin.
 We gather species-specific information on abundance, trends, stock structure, habitat, and feeding habits using aerial, vessel or shore-based survey counts, acoustic studies, radio or satellite telemetry, genetic studies, and photo-identification.

 The California Current Ecosystems Program